amengol/amengol.github.io/aboutme.md

 However, I did discover that there is such thing like magic, it is not just what I expected.
 The magic was that I could learn how to do those things that fascinated me.
 This was when my interest about computers and aviation flourished.

 You might be wondering then if I have the time for being a commercial pilot and a game programmer at the same time.
 Well, I didn’t say I was a commercial pilot and in fact, that path was not my goal when I started to fly in the first place.
 I’m passionate about flying, not about being a “commercial pilot”.
-If I have been born with wings, problem would be solved already.
+If I had been born with wings, problem would be solved already.
 In other words, what I like to do is to take a small plane and feel the joy of flying, `experience` it.

 Same thing goes for games and programming.
 But here I did decide to go ahead and pursuit a career.